Brenda Ueland: Career

+Print media and radio

 Brenda Ueland had a varied and prolific career.
 She freelanced for many publications including the Saturday Evening Post, Ladies Home Journal, Golfer and Sportsman, and varied newspapers.
 She was a staff writer for Liberty and the Minneapolis Times, among other publications.
 She worked for two years (1915–1917) as an editor for Crowell Publishing in New York City.

 Brenda wrote scripts for radio shows including a program entitled Tell Me More, which featured Ueland responding to listener's personal problems, and Stories for Girl Heroes, a children's program about notable women.
 She also taught many local writing classes starting in 1934.
 In 1946, while covering the treason trials of Vidkun Quisling, she was awarded the Knight of Royal Norwegian Order of St. Olaf by the Norwegian government.

 Books

 Ueland published two books during her life.
-The first was If You Want to Write: a Book about Art, Independence and Spirit, first published in 1938.
+The first was If You Want to Write: A Book about Art, Independence and Spirit, first published in 1938.
 In this book, she shares her philosophies on writing and life in general.
 She stresses the idea that "Everyone is talented, original, and has something important to say."
 Drawing heavily on the work and influence of William Blake, she suggests that writers should "Try to discover your true, honest, un-theoretical self."
 She sums up her book with 12 points to keep in mind while writing.
 Carl Sandburg called If You Want to Write "the best book ever written on how to write."
 It was republished in 1983 by the Schubert Club of St. Paul, Minnesota, and then picked up by Graywolf Press, for which it remains their bestselling title.

 Her second book was an autobiography entitled Me: A Memoir, published in 1939.
 In it she writes about her childhood, time in college, her life in Greenwich Village, and love affairs, among other topics.
 She tells of her affair with Raoul Hendricson, an anarchist who eventually left her for Isadora Duncan.
 This book was reprinted in 1994 and published by Holy Cow!
 Press (Duluth, Minnesota).
 Libby Larsen composed a song cycle using texts from this memoir.

 In 1992, a collection of Ueland's writing from her last four decades was published by Holy Cow!
 Press of Duluth, under the name Strength to Your Sword Arm.
 It included articles and essays on topics such as children, feminism, her life in Minneapolis, animals, and health and well-being.

 In 1998, a chapbook was released by Kore Press with her essay Tell Me More: On the Fine Art of Listening.
 This was a part of a series of booklets of short essays that was designed to be sent in the mail like a greeting card, and it came with an envelope for that purpose.

 Though it was not published in Brenda's lifetime, in the 1950s she began writing a biography of her mother.
 It was finally published under the name O Clouds, Unfold: Clara Ueland and Her Family in 2003.